Graph Pattern Mining and Learning through User-defined Relations (Extended Version): Preliminaries

-Let $S$ be an \emph{connected and induced subgraph} (\CIS) in $G$. $S$ is induced if it has a set of nodes $V(S) \subset V(G)$ and a set of edges $E(S)$ containing all edges in $E(G)$ that have both endpoints in $V(S)$.
+GPM problems take an attributed undirected graph $G = (V,E,\Phi)$, where $V$ (also denoted as $V(G)$) is defined as the set of vertices, $E$ is the set of edges ($E(G)$) and $\Phi(v,G)$ is the label of node $v \in V$ in $G$.
+Let $S$ be a \emph{connected and induced subgraph} (\CIS) in $G$. $S$ is induced if it has a set of nodes $V(S) \subset V(G)$ and a set of edges $E(S)$ containing all edges in $E(G)$ that have both endpoints in $V(S)$.
 In addition, $S$ is connected when there is a path between any pair of nodes in $V(S)$ formed by the edges in $E(S)$.
 The subgraphs used in this work are all \CISes.

 Roughly speaking, a pattern is a graph template.
-We define a pattern (or canonical representation) of a subgraph $S$, $\rho(S)$, as the canonical labelling code~\cite{junttila2007engineering} of said graph.
+We define a pattern (or canonical representation) of a subgraph $S$, $\rho(S)$, as its canonical labelling code~\cite{junttila2007engineering}.
 Therefore, if two subgraphs $S$ and $S'$ are \emph{isomorphic}, then, $\rho(S) = \rho(S')$.
 Note that our approach is not tied to this labelling and other representation form can be used (e.g.~\cite{kuramochi2001frequent,huan2003efficient}).

 {\bf Problem statement:} Given a user-defined relation R, computing the pattern relevance score demands the instantiation of three functions: (i) $g$, the subgraph function; (ii) $\alpha$, the class weight function; and (iii) $F$, the pattern statistic function. $g$ is an arbitrary user-defined function ($|g(\cdot)| < \infty$) and, intuitively, it quantifies the contribution of a subgraph to its pattern's score.
 As we will see, $g$ is the basis of both $\alpha$ and $F$ functions.